 Knoblach has had artwork exhibited at the Ogden Museum, the Louisiana State Museum, the New York Transit Museum, the Museum of Modern Art in NY, Makeshift Museum in LA, LABOR Gallery in MX, UNO St. Claude Gallery, Antenna Gallery, and Good Children Gallery.
 She has had artwork published in 101 Contemporary Artists, New Orleans Art Review, and Artvoices Magazine.
 She is in the special collections of Koç University, the Collins C. Diboll Library, as well as in private collections.
 In the past, Knoblach has assisted with installation and maintaining the gallery spaces of Heriard-Cimino Gallery, PARSE Gallery, Press Street, Pelican Bomb, and Good Children Gallery.
-Her studies at Loyola University furthered her studio practice in techniques utilizing sculpture, installation, printmaking, photography, drawing, and painting.
+Her studies at Loyola University furthered her studio practice in techniques utilizing digital media, sculpture, installation, printmaking, photography, drawing, and painting.